5.10. Land plant transformation of the terrestrial biosphere#

 ../../_images/nolife.png

-Fig. 5.49 A schematic of a planet’s sedimentary landscape without life.
+Fig. 5.50 A schematic of alluvial sedimentary processes and products before the expansion of vegetation.
 From Davies et al. (2011).#

-Increase in Lateral Accretion Sets following the evolution of land plants
+Increase in lateral accretion sets following the evolution of land plants#

 • Stabilized by roots?

-• Stabilized by above-ground plant effects (‘baffling’)?
+• Stabilized by above-ground plant effects (`baffling’)?

 • More mud?